Wednesday, August 10, 2022

 (1958) Dir.
 Pietro Francisci

-This is the one that started the peplum craze (it was a worldwide hit), beautifully lit by Mario Bava, well-fleshed out with mighty Steve Reeves as Herc and the lovely Sylvia Koscina with lovely legs in a short white tunic as Iole.
-Though it bogs itself down with lengthy flashbacks of courtly intrigue (we get a dream within a flashback in the very first reel) subjecting us to the loathsome antics of a sniveling prince, and a paranoid usurper king (Iole's father)--it's still a good, relaxing time at the movies.
-Soon the sniveler is dead and Herc is blamed.
-He's bummed to leave Iole but for us it's a welcome escape from the snaky politics and sweaty paranoia.
-He drops by the mystic Sybil and ask that his godly power removed (so he "can fight like other men"), is almost be killed by a thickly carpeted bull, then joins Jason (the rightful king) and Ulysses on an a quest to recover the golden fleece.
-They meet ape men, sirens, beautiful Amazons, an evil saboteur, and even a rather large dragon monster.
-It has a roar clearly 'borrowed' from Godzilla, and just shakes autumn leaves off its back (it was sleeping) before Jason offs it with a single spear throw, kind of a short fight, but it's still nice to have!
+This is the inexplicably massive international hit started the peplum craze.
+Beautifully lit by Mario Bava, well-fleshed out with mighty Steve Reeves as Herc and the lovely Sylvia Koscina as his eventual princess (dig that tunic -above) Iole.
+Though it bogs itself down in the first 1/3 with lengthy flashbacks of courtly intrigue (we get a dream within a flashback in the very first reel), the antics of a sniveling spoiled prince threatened by Hercules' masculinity, and a paranoid usurper king (Iole's father), it straightens itself out after awhile and provides a good, relaxing time at the movies.
+Soon the sniveling prince is dead trying to kill a lion with his bare hands and Herc is blamed for showing off.
+He's bummed to leave Iole but for us it's a welcome escape from the snaky politics and throne-sweat paranoia.
+A visit to the mystic Sybil ends with a request to Zeus his godly power removed (so he "can fight like other men") and he's almost be killed by a thickly carpeted bull before switching gears and joining Jason (the rightful king) and Ulysses on an a quest to recover the golden fleece.
+Wait what?
+Did we change movies?
+Who cares, the wind fills the sails at last as we run into ape men, sirens, beautiful Amazons, an evil saboteur, and even a rather large if dopey dragon monster whose roar is clearly 'borrowed' from Godzilla.
+Alas, mere minutes after the beast shaken autumn leaves off its back (it was sleeping), Jason offs it with a single spear throw.
+Ray Harryhausen it's not but we'll take what we can get.

-Throughout, Mario Bava's masterful colored lighting is beautiful--though it's not in HD or remastered anywhere (please Kino, please!) besides some color boosting.
-And there's a lyrical sequence where they're seduced and set to be destroyed a drugged wine-proffering cult of amazons, and then nearly drawn to the rocks by their siren song after sailing off.
+Throughout, Mario Bava's masterful colored lighting is beautiful--though it's not in HD or remastered anywhere (please Arrow, or Kino, or Cauldron, please!), the Tubi print offers some color boosting, which really comes through in a lyrical sequence where they're seduced by a drugged wine-proffering cult of amazons, and then nearly drawn to the rocks by their siren song after escaping.
 In short, this film has everything: dialogue rich with gods and destiny fulfillment, adventures, storms, fate, monsters, soothsayers, storms, babes, drugs, wine, bucolic frolics, lions, bulls, discuses, Bava's excellently sexy use of frame and color, and Hercules pulls down an entire temple.

-And, by Zeus, is he ripped.
+And, by Zeus, is Reeves ever ripped.
 And oily.

 Note: Tubi has the immediate sequel, HERCULES UNCHAINED, which is even better than the first film in a lot of ways (including the dubbing), but the Tubi transfer's image is squished and cropped and a-no good.
-You can find it on Youtube, though, in a less squished but still kind of analog/fuzzy VHS transfer and after you do, petition Kino and/or Arrow or Synapse or even Scorpion to goddamned release a cleaned up re-struck HD double feature of both.
+You can find better versions on Youtube, though it's still from a kind of analog/fuzzy VHS transfer.
+After you do, petition Kino and/or Arrow or Synapse or even Scorpion to goddamned release a cleaned up re-struck HD double feature of both.
 For all our sakes, so Bava's colors can shine once more.
-If you doubt how gorgeous it would look, all you have to do is take a peep at the next entry on our list of light summer fun:
+If you doubt how gorgeous it would look, all you have to do is look at the recent Kino upgrade of Ulysses or take a peep at the next entry on our list of light summer fun:

 6. ERIK THE CONQUEROR